iiPythonx/RoBot/README.md

 # RoBot
-# The most basic bot in existance for Roblox.
+# Just a bot for Roblox clients
 ---

-RoBot is a bot that uses a Roblox client and can perform actions automatically.
+RoBot is a utility bot that uses a Roblox client and can perform actions automatically.
 It uses `pygetwindow` to focus on Roblox and send keypresses to it.

+It also has a neat little interface made using `pygame`, other than those it has no dependencies.

+---
+### Security Notice
 Since it only uses keypresses, RoBot does **not** require administrator privileges or require you to enter credentials.